Raj-Hunjan/cpnt260-a2/README.md

 - Githup page: https://raj-hunjan.github.io/cpnt260-a2/

 ## Code review
-- I had a couple of issues trying to get the lines under the links to disappear.
+- I had a couple of issues trying to get the lines under the links to disappear in codepen
-- Jaypee (John Paul) told me where to put "text-decoration: none;" code and it worked so he was a big help cause I was trying to figure it our for like 3 hours.
+- Jaypee (John Paul) told me where to put "text-decoration: none;" code and it worked so he was a big help cause I was trying to figure it out for like 3 hours
-- Well I learned where to place that code for next time
+- Well I learned where to place "text-decoration" code for next time

 ## Icons:
 - https://icons.getbootstrap.com/